 What Happens During The Police Interview And Who Is Present?

-A police interview is usually conducted in special room where two police officers will sit at a table with you.
-There are generally small microphones on or built in to the table that will pick up everything that is said in the room.
+A police interview is usually conducted in a special room where two police officers will sit at a table with you.
+There are generally small microphones on or built into the table that will pick up everything that is said in the room.
 There will also be a video camera installed in the room recording the actions of all present.

 The police will question you about the offences that you are alleged to have been involved in, and will try to get your version of the story.
 After hearing your account, they will often make assertions that portray a version of events that conflict with what you have to say.
 They may show you evidence which is contrary to what you are saying and it is often at this point that the person being interviewed becomes annoyed, defensive and starts to verbalise things they may later regret.

 Do I Need A Criminal Lawyer Present At The Interview?